 Within its confines, you’ll get face-to-face with two of Glasgow’s best shopping streets (Argyle Street & Ingram Street) along with a handful of the city’s top restaurants & bars.
 As you stumble through the area, keep on the look out for laid-back vintage shops, street art, and tucked-away art galleries.

-Like the rest of the city centre, hotels in & around Merchant City tend to be at the upper-end of Glasgow’s range.
+Like the rest of the city centre, hotels in & around this area tend to be at the upper-end of Glasgow’s range.
 The sweet spot here is in mid-range accommodations.
-Some of the top hotels in the area are among the best in the city centre value-wise, and are perfect for getting the most out of your stay.
+Some of the top hotels in the area are among the best in the city centre value-wise, and are perfect for getting the most out of your stay in Glasgow.

 - Motel One Glasgow: You won’t find much better value in the heart of Glasgow than this unique new hotel.
 Both the rooms & the common areas are drenched with a modern Scottish elegance that strikes well above its price-point.
 Glasgow Central Station is just steps away to continue your journey through Scotland.